 Also known as Swayback, lumbar lordosis (hyperlordosis) can cause the buttocks and abdomen to protrude excessively because of the unnatural arching that happens just above the buttocks.

-For people with severe lumbar lordosis whose swayback is pronounced, the related postural changes can be overt, but in some mild forms, the postural deviation isn’t overly noticeable.
+For people with severe lumbar lordosis whose swayback is pronounced, the related postural changes can be overt, but in some mild forms of scoliosis, the postural deviation isn’t overly noticeable.

 For people with excessive lumbar lordosis, if they were to lie with their back flat on the floor, there would always be a gap between the lower back and floor, also due to the unnatural arching.